johnpaulada/awesome-learning-collections/README.md

 * [Glitch Web Starter Kit](https://glitch.com/website-starter-kit) - *A free, 4-part video course with interactive code examples to learn to make a website using HTML, JS, CSS and Node.js.*
 * [Glitch React Starter Kit](https://glitch.com/react-starter-kit) - *A free, 5-part video course with interactive code examples that will help you learn React.*
 * [Front-End-Wizard](https://github.com/kieranmv95/Front-End-Wizard) - *A collection of front end resources, tutorials, codepens and articles.*
+* [Modern JavaScript](https://javascript.info/) - *How it's done now.
+From the basics to advanced topics with simple, but detailed explanations.*

 ## Software Development
 * [How to be a Programmer](https://github.com/braydie/HowToBeAProgrammer) - Learn how to be a programmer with this collection of resources.